Elon Musk says he expects Saudis to fund plan to take Tesla private

 That suggested that many investors remained skeptical of the proposal.
 There are many obstacles to such a deal.

-— CNN's Emma Bowden and Clare Sebastian and CNNMoney's Jackie Wattles contributed to this report.
+— CNN's Emma Bowden and Clare Sebastian and CNNMoney's Jackie Wattles and Jethro Mullen contributed to this report.